amplience/dc-integration-tester/CONTRIBUTING.md

 ## Developing for dc-integration-tester

 Developing for dc-integration-tester generally comes in the form of adding new commands or improving existing ones.
-These normally map to methods in codecs in the `dc-demostore-integration` project, though you could add additional helper methods that combine commands or perform other tasks.
+These normally map to methods in codecs in the `dc-integration-middleware` project, though you could add additional helper methods that combine commands or perform other tasks.
 Please consider these guidelines when filing a pull request:

 *  4 space indentation.